QubesOS/qubes-doc/developers/services/qrexec3.md

 delegate processing of untrusted input to less privileged (or throwaway) AppVMs, thus wise usage of it increases security.

+### Service argument in policy

+Sometimes just service name isn't enough to make reasonable qrexec policy.
+One example of such situation is [qrexec-based USB passthrough](https://github.com/qubesos/qubes-issues/531) - using just service name it isn't possible to express policy "allow access to device X and deny to others".
+It isn't also feasible to create separate service for every device...

+For this reason, starting with Qubes 3.2, it is possible to specify service argument, which will be subject to policy.
+Besides above example of USB passthrough, service argument can make many service policies more fine-grained and easier to write precise policy with "allow" and "deny" actions, instead of "ask" (offloading additional decisions to the user).
+And generally the less choices user must make, the lower chance to make a mistake.

+The syntax is simple: when calling service, add an argument to the service name separated with `+` sign, for example:

+    /usr/lib/qubes/qrexec-client-vm target_vm_name RPC_ACTION_NAME+ARGUMENT

+Then create policy as usual, including argument (`/etc/qubes-rpc/policy/RPC_ACTION_NAME+ARGUMENT`).
+If policy for specific argument is not set (file does not exist), then default policy for this service is loaded (`/etc/qubes-rpc/policy/RPC_ACTION_NAME`).

+In target VM (when the call is allowed) service file will searched as:

+ - `/etc/qubes-rpc/RPC_ACTION_NAME+ARGUMENT`
+ - `/etc/qubes-rpc/RPC_ACTION_NAME`

+In any case, the script will receive `ARGUMENT` as its argument and additionally as `QREXEC_SERVICE_ARGUMENT` environment variable.
+This means it is also possible to install different script for particular service argument.

+See below for example service using argument.

 ### Revoking "Yes to All" authorization ###